U.S. Citizens Services

 After serving his sentence or release on probation, a non-Austrian citizen is normally transferred to the custody of the administrative authorities or the Foreigner's Police for possible deportation.
 These authorities will either escort the person concerned to the border or to the nearest airport, provided he has a ticket or the means to buy one, or serve an order upon him to leave Austria within a short period of time and release him.

-The Privacy Act of 1974 was enacted to protect American citizens against unauthorized disclosure of information about themselves to other persons without their knowledge and consent.
+The Privacy Act of 1974 was enacted to protect U.S. citizens against unauthorized disclosure of information about themselves to other persons without their knowledge and consent.
 Therefore, if an arrestee wishes the Consular Officer to notify his family or friends of his arrest or any other pertinent facts regarding his imprisonment, health, etc., he must authorize the Consular Officer to do so by signing a Privacy Act release form.
 The Consular Officer will not inform any individual of an arrest unless the arrestee so requests in writing.
 As stated earlier in this material, the Department of State is most interested in facilitating the arrestee's welfare and defense and in protecting his rights.
 Therefore, in order to keep the Department of State well-informed, the Consular Officer sends details of the arrest, the status of the trial or appeal and other pertinent aspects of the case.
 In narcotics cases, this information may also be provided legally to the Drug Enforcement Administration.
 Nevertheless, the arrestee may be assured that no information regarding his arrest will be released to his family or any other unauthorized individuals without his written permission.

 Below please find information for United States citizens interested in transferring to the United States under the terms of the Council of Europe (COE) Convention on the transfer of sentenced persons.